EFFECTIVE DATE: October 24, 2005

 In assessing whether exceptional circumstances exist that might make court proceedings inappropriate, account should be taken of mental illness or disability of the offender.

-This exception circumstances provision need not be used for exceptional cases referred by the police without a charge being laid under sections 3-5 of the Offence Criteria but can be used for these offences after a charge has been laid.
+This exceptional circumstances provision need not be used for exceptional cases referred by the police without a charge being laid under sections 3-5 of the Offence Criteria but can be used for these offences after a charge has been laid.

 CROWN RECORD KEEPING